wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-voice-proxy-with-cloud-functions.md

 It's common practice with delivery and ridesharing services like Deliveroo and Uber, but it comes in handy in a variety of small business scenarios as well.

 In this tutorial, we're going to build one of my favourite use cases: a virtual business phone.\
-We'll cover two scenarios:
+We'll cover two call directions:

 1. You're calling a client through your Vonage number: capture destination number via DTMF and connect.
-2. Someone else is calling: connect them to your personal number.
+2. Someone else is calling your Vonage number: connect them to your personal number.

 All we need to make it work is a virtual Vonage number and a small serverless function handling webhooks.